ethereum/remix-workshops/DeployWithLibraries/4_Linking_and_Deploying/step4.md

 Switch to the `Deploy & Run` module
 ![Run transaction](https://github.com/ethereum/remix-workshops/raw/master/DeployWithLibraries/4_Linking_and_Deploying/images/remix_runtransaction.png "Run Transaction")

- - Select the JavaScript VM Environment and select the `sampleContract` contract in the list of compiled contracts.
+ - Select the Remix VM Environment and select the `sampleContract` contract in the list of compiled contracts.

  - Click on `Deploy`